-Brent Oliver is a fisherman and started fishing in 1978, working in the stern for one year.
+Brent Oliver started fishing in 1978, working in the stern for one year.
 He then bought an old boat and rigged it for scalloping.
-After 1 1/2 years he moved into a 34′ boat which he used for offshore scalloping in the summer and inshore scalloping in winter.
-In 1983-84 he brought gillnet gear and in 1985 bought a bigger boat.
-He bought a new boat in 1987 which he used gillnetting, fish dragging and scallop dragging with a net.
+Since then, he’s gone gillnetting, fish dragging, and scallop dragging with a net, growing his business throughout the 1980s.
 In 1989 he ordered a 48′ boat for gillnetting further offshore and longlining.
-In 1991 he could see the writing on the wall for groundfishing and bought lobster gear and went lobstering in the winter, until 1994.
-At that point fishermen were told if their boat was less than 45′ they would not have to use Days at Sea or call in, to fish.
-In 1994 those rules were revoked so in 1994 he finished the season gillnetting, affected as well by the new groundfish rolling closures.
-In 1995 he went full time lobstering and has been lobstering since then, from shore to well offshore.
+In 1991 he could see the writing on the wall for groundfishing and started lobstering in the winter.
+In 1994 he stopped gillnetting, affected by many changes, including the new groundfish rolling closures.
+In 1995 he began full-time lobstering and has been lobstering ever since, from shore to well offshore.
 He has seen a huge change in both the lobstering and the gillnetting industries.
-Brent is a lifelong resident of Deer Isle and resides in Deer Isle with his wife Susan.
+Brent is a lifelong resident of Deer Isle and currently fishes aboard the F/V Jarsulan IV out of Stonington.
+He resides in Deer Isle with his wife Susan.

 Jane Osborne founded and served as Executive Director of the Saturday Environmental Academy, a Washington DC based environmental education program for inner city 7th and 8th graders, from 2006 through 2014.
 Prior to that she worked as a personal and executive coach and organization development consultant and served for 20 years in the US Public Health Service working in various agencies within the US Department of Health and Human Services.
 She has a B.A. in Sociology from the University of Massachusetts, Amherst; and a Master’s in Administrative Science from John Hopkins University.
 Jane also is chair of the CSD13 (Deer Isle/Stonington) School Board.
 Additionally, she is a college coach and coordinates Job Shadow Day for the Deer Isle-Stonington High School and helps with environmental education programs at IHT.
 Starting in 2010, Jane and her husband, Woodley, moved full time to Deer Isle from Washington, D.C.